Homage to Digital Nomads: Hybrid Jobs Are NOT Remote Work or WFH Gigs

 Workers Can Read Between the Lines

-The whole point here is that workers are becoming increasingly more cognizant when it comes to being able to read between the lines or knowing when to filter out miscommunication of failed corporate branding schemes to attract “the right worker” with buzzwords like…hybrid.
+The whole point here is that workers are becoming increasingly more cognizant when it comes to reading between the lines or knowing when to filter out miscommunication of failed corporate branding schemes to attract “the right worker” with buzzwords like…hybrid.
 Here’s a basic example:

 The Great Reassessment